-- Chapter 7 or Chapter 13 bankruptcy is not allowed if primary or any mortgage is included as a secured creditor on the subject property for which the City will place a lien securing the loan. - Qualifying debt to income ratios are 26-30% on the front end and 43% on the back end. - Must not have more than one outstanding loan on the property.
-City will only accept a first or second lien position. - No liens, except those associated with the first mortgage, shall exist on the property.
+- Chapter 7 or Chapter 13 bankruptcy is not allowed if primary or any mortgage is included as a secured creditor on the subject property for which the City will place a lien securing the loan. - Qualifying debt to income ratios are 26-30% on the front end and 43% on the back end. - Properties may not have any outstanding loans on the property.
+The City will not accept a lien position lower than a first lien. - Property taxes must be current. - Properties with a reverse mortgage are not eligible for Program funding